FredrikSundt-Hansen/TDT4225-Store-distribuerte-datamenger/assignments/assignment-2/README.md

  ```

 ### Running the code
-One can run the main file to process the dataset and insert it into the database, or run the tasks file to execute
+One can run the main file to process the dataset and insert it into the database, then run the tasks file to execute
 the assignment tasks.

 Main file: